 Standard Dynamic Import Syntax for Lazy Routes

-Dynamic import is a feature that would compel an Angular development company to upgrade to Angular v8.
+Dynamic import is a feature that might encourage a software development agency using Angular framework to upgrade to Angular v8.

 The new Angular version enables the developers to use the import () operator to navigate through the application and search the required module.